Vasily-pewy/yuchengwang.github.io/_pages/note.md

   nav: "main"
 ---

 I plan to upload my notes on basic math courses and some novel topics about microeconomics.
-I list some topics that may take years to update.
+I list some topics that may take years to complete all links.

 ## Math Notes